-It is our hope that everyone who enrolls into SPS will eventually complete the two-year programme.
-Nonetheless, there are students who realize that SPS might not be suitable for them at some point during the two years.
+It is our hope that everyone who enrols into SPS will eventually complete the two-year programme.
+Nonetheless, there are students who realise that SPS might not be suitable for them at some point during the two years.
 Students can choose to withdraw from SPS at the end of a semester.
-SPS modules that are completed and passed will still be counted towards faculty requirements or unrestricted electives.
+SPS modules that are completed and passed will still be counted towards the CHS Core Curriculum requirements or as UEs.

 NUS stipulates that incoming students can only take a maximum of 20 MCs in Y1S1.
 This restriction makes it difficult for me to join SPS.
 Is there a way to circumvent this?

 Enrollment into SPS would mean that this 20 MCs cap is not applicable to you.
 SPS Staff Mentors will assist you in enrolling into SPS modules, even if you have already exceeded the 20 MCs limit.
 However, one should be cautious about overloading as the workload may be too heavy for some individuals to handle.

 As an SPS student, will I need to read more than 20 MCs each semester?

 No!
 Science students reading SPS as their only academic programme will not be required to read more than 20 MCs each semester.
 If you are reading another academic programme (such as UTCP, RVRC, USP and a minor/double major programme) concurrently with SPS, you might be expected to read more than 20 MCs per semester during your first two years of undergraduate studies.
 With good planning, most SPS students are able to complete SPS, together with other academic programme(s).
 Usually, these individuals read an average of 20 to 26 MCs per semester in their first two years.
 If you would like to chat with seniors who have completed multiple programmes concurrently, contact us and we can link you up with them.

 What happens at the end of two years in SPS?
 Is it compulsory to sign up for the mentorship programme?